There are no shades of grey, no nuance or even cause and effect in the simplistic world view proclaimed by the current Canadian government.

 Canada’s support for foreign intervention in Somalia has not gone unnoticed.
 When a group calling themselves Mujahedin of Somalia abducted a Canadian and Australian in October 2008 they accused Canada and Australia of “taking part in the destruction of Somalia.”
 They demanded a change in policy from these two countries.
 Similarly, in October 2011 an al Shabaab official cited Canada as one of a handful of countries that deserved to be attacked.

 Portrayed by Washington and Ottawa as simply a struggle against Islamic terrorism, the intervention in Somalia was driven by geopolitical and economic considerations.
-A significant amount of the world’s goods, notably oil from the Persian Gulf, pass along the country’s 1,000-mile coastline and whoever controls this territory is well placed to exert influence over this shipping.
+A significant amount of the world’s goods, pass along the country’s and whoever controls this territory is well placed to exert influence over this shipping.

 There are also oil deposits in the country.
 A February 2012 Observer headline noted: “Why defeat of Al Shabaab could mean an oil bonanza for western firms in Somalia.”
 With plans to invest more than $50 million, Vancouver-based Africa Oil began drilling an exploratory well in northern Somalia’s semi-autonomous Puntland region at the start of 2012.
 This was the first significant oil drilling in Somalia in two decades.
 The Canadian company didn’t escape the eye of Al Shabaab.
 A Twitter post from the group’s press office called Africa Oil’s contracts “non-binding”.
 “Western companies must be fully aware that all exploration rights and drilling contracts in N. Eastern Somalia are now permanently nulli?ed”, the group’s spokesperson wrote.
 In an interview with Maclean’s Africa Oil CEO Keith Hill acknowledged the “significant” security risks and costs for their operations in Somalia but he noted the rarity of a “billion-barrel oil field”.